najma-amin/Gallery/Readme.md

         $ python3 manage.py runserver

-Testing the Application
+## Testing the Application

     To run the tests for the class files:

         $ python3.6 manage.py test

-Technologies Used
+## Technologies Used

     Python 3.6
     Django 1.11
+## Support and contact details

+For any questions, troubleshooting or contributions, find me on:

+    Email: najmaamin6498
+    phone: 0720709074

+License

+MIT License Copyright (c) {2019}
+(Najma)